johnsl01/Titanic_Python/README.md

 # Titanic_Python

+(not much happenning here - others have done it better so this may wither and die)

 iPython notebook to explore the titanic survivors problem.

 The ***Titanic*** survivors problem is a relatively simple one to understand but it